sailpoint-oss/developer.sailpoint.com/products/idn/docs/getting-started/authentication.md

       }
       ```

-   4. If using an A[Authorization Code](#authorization-code-grant-flow) flow, verify the redirect URL(s) for your application match the `redirectUris` value in the client.
-You can check this using the [oauth-clients endpoint](/idn/api/beta/list-oauth-client).
+   4. If you are using an A[Authorization Code](#authorization-code-grant-flow) flow, verify that the redirect URL(s) for your application match the `redirectUris` value in the client.
+You can check this by using the [oauth-clients endpoint](/idn/api/beta/list-oauth-client).

 3. **Verify the OAuth 2.0 Calls**

-   1. Verify that the OAuth call flow is going to the right URLs, with the correct query parameters and data values.
+   1. Verify that the OAuth call flow is going to the right URLs with the correct query parameters and data values.
 A common source of errors is using the wrong host for authorization and token API calls.
-The token endpoint URL is `{tenant}.api.identitynow.com`, while the authorize URL is `{tenant}.identitynow.com`.
+The token endpoint URL is `{tenant}.api.identitynow.com`, but the authorize URL is `{tenant}.identitynow.com`.